ZhengyuWu0924/ECS150/REPORT.md

   errors, as the shell will terminate itself when a library

-  function failed,
+  function fails.

-  there are only two types of errors we have to deal with.
+  There are only two types of errors we have to deal with.
   + Parsing error

     If a incorrect command entered by user, the shell will return